AutoToM

 Model Adjustment

-Figure 3: We automatically refine the BToM model by alternating between variable adjustment and timestep adjustment.
+Figure 4: We automatically refine the agent model by alternating between variable adjustment and timestep adjustment.

-Effective and Efficient.
-The results from our ablation study (Figure 4) highlight the benefits of variable adjustment, timestep adjustment, and hypothesis reduction.
-The automatic model discovery in AutoToM can construct suitable BToM model that not only enables rich ToM inferences but also reduces compute, balancing accuracy and cost.
+Ablation Study.
+The results from our ablation study (Figure 6) highlight the benefits of variable adjustment, timestep adjustment, and hypothesis reduction.
+The automatic agent model discovery in AutoToM can construct a suitable agent model that not only enables rich ToM inferences but also reduces compute, balancing accuracy and cost.

 Comparison